OBJECTIVE OF CODENAMES: To be the team to guess all their clue first.

 Giving Clues

-Clues are only given by the spymasters and these clues are the only time during the game that a spymaster should talk.
-The spymaster should make a point to not give away any additional information, even nonverbal information.
-It is best to not make eye contact and keep your facial expressions to a minimum.
+In Codenames, only spymasters can give clues, and those clues are the only time during the game that a spymaster should talk.
+A spymaster can only say one word for the clue.
+For example, They cannot say anything additional like, “Well, this clue is sort of…, or this is related to…” The spymaster should make a point not to give away any additional information, even nonverbal information.
+It is best not to make eye contact and keep your facial expressions to a minimum

-Clues consist of one word and a number; The word is what the clue is and should focus on the cards that belong to your team, while the number is for how many cards this clue alludes to.
-The number is used only for the spymaster to tell the guessers how many code words his clue refers to, and can not also be a part of the clue.
+Clues consist of one word and one number.
+The word is what the clue is and should focus on the cards that belong to your team, while the number is for how many cards this clue alludes to.
+The number is used only for the spymaster to tell the guessers how many code words his clue refers to and can not also be a part of the clue.

 Making a Guess